corbym/gogiven/README.md

 ## List of Pre-written Ouput Generators <a name="output-generator-list"></a>

+GoGiven comes with the following output generators:

-* HTML Spec: https://github.com/corbym/htmlspec - generates the output files used in the test example.
+* HTML Spec: https://github.com/corbym/htmlspec - generates the output used in the test example.
-* JSON Spec: https://github.com/corbym/jsonspec - generates the output files in JSON format.
+* JSON Spec: https://github.com/corbym/jsonspec - generates the output in JSON format.